-This keto egg salad is loaded with healthy fats and protein from the avocado and eggs.
-This is such an easy recipe and we love to serve it in lettuce wraps, but it’s good to eat with a fork too!
+This AVOCADO EGG SALAD is loaded with healthy fats and protein, turns out super creamy and flavorful, and is one of our favorite keto avocado recipes!
+This is such an easy recipe to make for lunch and we love to serve it in lettuce wraps, but it’s good to eat with a fork too!

-As you stir together the diced eggs with the avocado, the avocado starts to break down and coat the eggs.
-It makes for a creamy egg salad without mayo and the flavors are so fab.
+Diced Avocado – Prepare the avocado by dicing it into small pieces and then adding them to the mixing bowl with the eggs.
+Avocado egg salad is total perfection if you’d like to make egg salad without mayo!
+As you stir together the diced eggs with avocado, the avocado starts to break down and coat the eggs.
+It makes for a creamy egg salad without mayo!

-Add bacon for a little extra saltiness and protein.
+Add bacon for some protein, flavor, and texture.
 Bacon makes everything better, right?

 You could go with a Mexican vibe really easily here by replacing the dill with cilantro and the lemon with lime.
 How fun is that?